 - 3 egg yolks

-For the dough mix flour with baking powder in a mixing bowl.
-Add the remaining ingredients for the dough and mix everything with a hand mixer with kneading hooks, first briefly at the lowest, then at the highest level, into a dough.
-Continue working the dough with your hands, until you have a smooth dough and shape it into a ball.
+- Combine flour with baking powder.
+Add the remaining ingredients and mix everything with an electric mixer, first briefly at the lowest speed, then at maximum speed until all ingredients are combined.
+Continue by kneading the dough with a hand until smooth and elastic, then shape it into a ball.

-- Prepare the remaining Kipferl as described and place on baking paper.
+- Prepare the remaining Kipferl as described and place on parchment paper.

 - Sift confectioners’ sugar into a bowl and combine with vanilla sugar.
 Pull the baked Vanillekipferl with the parchment paper from the baking tray onto a cooling rack.
 While still warm, sprinkle the cookies with the sugar mixture.

 - Pull the prepared Kipferl with the parchment paper onto the baking tray, bake and sprinkle with sugar.